Trading and engineering company focusing on process pumps

 500 MW gives a cooling water consumption of 7128 m3/h for 100 MW cooling water loss.

-The pump power at 3 bar is about 1 MW, whereby closed loop can save 2/3
+The pump power at 3 bar is approx. 1 MW where closed loop can save 2/3

-At an electricity price of DKK 1 and 8760 t/year, this corresponds to an operating cost of 1000DKK/hour or about 9 mil. and the savings will be about DKK 6 mil.
-The simple payback time is thus 23 years, however, without taking into account other costs, it will require a comprehensive technical analysis to properly assess the cost structure of the alternatives.
+At an electricity price of DKK 1 and 8760 tons/year, this corresponds to an operating cost of 1000DKK/hour or approx. 9 mil. and the savings will be approximately DKK 6 mil.
+The simple payback time is thus 23 years, but without taking other costs into account, it will require a comprehensive technical analysis to correctly assess the cost structure of the alternatives.
 However, it should be noted that a legal ban on Open Loop is not at all unlikely.

-The cooling water consumption can be divided over decentralized plants where each turbine or a few turbines have their own independent cooling circuit of 297 m3/h or one can imagine a central cooling center/production platform of 7128 m3/h.
+The cooling water consumption can be divided into decentralized systems where each turbine or a few turbines have their own independent cooling circuit of 297 m3/h or a central cooling center/production platform of 7128 m3/h.

 For both scenarios, you have to choose between two technologies A) Open Loop B) Closed Loop

-The physical argument is found in the mechanical physics of pressure and heat theory where the vapor pressure of -1 bar is obtained at - 10 m, whereby the two columns of liquid lose each other.
-Water is able to absorb compressive forces but not tensile forces.
-This is a mistake that can be overlooked, as in open loop systems the head can also be subtracted for systems with less than 10 m delta H. This is how a siphon works.
+The physical argument can be found in the mechanical physics of pressure and heat theory where the vapor pressure of -1 bar is obtained at -10 m, whereby the two liquid columns lose each other.
+Water is able to absorb compressive forces, but not tensile forces.
+This is a mistake that can be overlooked, as even in open loop systems you can subtract the drop height for systems with less than 10 m delta H. This is how a siphon works.

-For Closed Loop fig 2, the two geometric lifting heights cancel each other out and you only have to pay for the friction loss.
+For Closed Loop fig 2, the two geometric lift heights cancel each other out and you only have to pay for the friction loss.

 The physical argument is found in the law of conservation of energy.

 It is theoretically possible to recover some of the kinetic energy at the bottom of the open loop with a turbine.
-From theory on the conversion of kinetic energy in wing-driven machines, it is known that theoretically a maximum of 60% of the kinetic energy can be converted and in practice for small machines much less, it is therefore not commercially feasible to attempt energy recapture as shown in figure 3.
+From theory on the conversion of kinetic energy in wing-driven machines, we know that a maximum of 60% of the kinetic energy can be converted theoretically and in practice for small machines much less, so it is not commercially feasible to attempt energy recapture as shown in Figure 3.
 However, there is equipment for this purpose, typically propeller turbines.

 Heat exchangers:

-I have spoken with a manufacturer of plate heat exchangers Alfa Laval and the two cooling water scenarios are absolutely realizable and known technology from the oil industry and shipping respectively.
-Regarding maintenance and service life 25 years, annual inspection, disassembly and mechanical cleaning / high pressure cleaning must be expected 1-2 years.
+I have spoken to a manufacturer of plate heat exchangers Alfa Laval and the two cooling water scenarios are absolutely realizable and known technology from the oil industry and shipping respectively.
+In terms of maintenance and service life of 25 years, annual inspection, disassembly and mechanical cleaning/high-pressure cleaning must be expected for 1-2 years.

 Thermally the technology works well and is known technology.
-Fouling between the plates is not rated high by the manufacturer while in the inlet it will be more typical and it is recommended to install any automatic/sequential back flushing equipment.
+Fouling between the plates is not highly rated by the manufacturer, while in the inlet it will be more typical and it is recommended to install automatic/sequential back flushing equipment.

-My overall assessment and experience with the plate exchanger is that it is a solid solution.
+My overall assessment and experience with the plate heat exchanger is that it is a solid solution.

 100 MW 7-10000 m3/h 6-8.000.000